kelj0/LearningPython/NotesPY.md

 get_attribute(name) #The value for the element's name attribute text #The the text within the element , such as 'Hello' in <span>Hello</span>
-clear() #For text field or text area elements , clears the text typed into it
+clear() #For text field or text area elements , clears the text typed into it is_displayed() #Returns True if the element is visible is_enabled() #For input elements , returns True if the element is enabled is_selected() #For checkbox or radio button elements , returns True if the element is selected location #A dictionary with keys 'x' and 'y' for the position of the element in page

 ```